-A Status Hearing is one of the most important steps of a CPS case.
-It is held after a service plan has been prepared by CPS.
-Within two months of your child being placed into the temporary care of CPS, this hearing will be held in order to discuss the plan and decide whether or not the plan will become the orders of the court.
+A Status Hearing is one of the most critical steps of a CPS case.
+It is held after CPS has prepared a service plan.
+Within two months of your child being placed into the temporary care of CPS, this hearing will be held to discuss the plan and decide whether or not the plan will become the court's orders.

-The judge will want there to be some sort of plan in place so that all parties, including you, understand what the expectations are moving forward in your case.
+The judge will want some plan in place so that all parties, including you, understand what the expectations are moving forward in your case.
 For you, the importance of abiding by whatever plan the court implements is critical.
 Your child will not be returned to your home until the plan is completed.
-Whatever plan has been in place will be monitored by the judge and any progress made will be checked on by the judge at this hearing.
+Whatever plan has been in place will be monitored by the judge, and the judge will check any progress made at this hearing.

-The Permanency Hearing occurs within 6 months of the time that CPS is named the managing conservator of your child on a temporary basis.
-Whatever plan was arrived at in your case will be evaluated at the Permanency Hearing as the court will be looking to move your case towards a resolution of some sort by this time.
+The Permanency Hearing occurs within six months when CPS is temporarily named your child's managing conservator.
+Whatever plan arrived in your case will be evaluated at the Permanency Hearing as the court will be looking to move your case towards a resolution of some sort by this time.

 Have you been following the service plan?
 That is the number one question that a judge will be asking at this step in the case.
-For that matter- is CPS doing what it is supposed to be doing in the case as far as their responsibilities of communicating with parties and ensuring the safety and well-being of your child?
+For that matter- is CPS doing what it is supposed to be doing in the case of their responsibilities of communicating with parties and ensuring your child's safety and well-being?

 The importance of providing a safe environment for your child

-Once you have made it to this point in your case, the judge will make sure that you understand how critical it is for your child to be provided with a safe environment to live.
-This is really the first time in your case that you stand a strong chance to have your child returned home to you.
-Any additional service plans, dates for the next hearings and a dismissal/trial date may also be set at the Permanency Hearing.
+Once you have made it to this point in your case, the judge will make sure that you understand how critical it is for your child to be provided with a safe environment to live in.
+This is the first time in your case that you stand a solid chance to have your child returned home to you.
+Additional service plans, dates for the subsequent hearings, and a dismissal/trial date may also be set at the Permanency Hearing.

 It is only if your child is not returned to you at the first Permanency Hearing that additional Permanency Hearings may be scheduled.
-This is basically the judge buying you time in order to get your act together and provide your child with the safe environment that is needed and to complete whatever steps in the service plan that you have not.
+This is the judge buying you time to get your act together, provide your child with a safe environment that is needed, and complete whatever steps in the service plan that you have not.

-Is placement with a relative on a permanent basis now in your child's best interests?
+Is placement with a relative permanently now in your child's best interests?
 What about putting your child up for adoption?
-These are all possible revisions to the service plan that a judge can order at any subsequent permanency hearing.
+These are all possible revisions to the service plan that a judge can order at subsequent permanency hearings.

 The final step in the process of a CPS case is Trial.
-The first Monday after the one year anniversary of CPS becoming the temporary managing conservator of your child is the last date that a trial can occur.
+The first Monday after the first anniversary of CPS becoming the temporary managing conservator of your child is the last date that a trial can occur.

-The purpose of the trial is to create Final Orders in your case that state where your child will be residing and who will have conservatorship rights and duties associated with him or her.
+The Trial's purpose is to create Final Orders in your case that state where your child will be residing and who will have conservatorship rights and duties associated with them.
 Your child can be placed in your home or with a relative of the child.
-CPS can be named as the permanent managing conservator of your child- with you either having possessory conservatorship rights or with your rights to the child being terminated permanently.
+CPS can be named the permanent managing conservator of your child- with you either having possessory conservatorship rights or with your rights to the child being terminated permanently.

 A story about a former client of the Law Office of Bryan Fagan, PLLC

 In large part, your behavior during the case will be examined to determine what sort of effort you were willing to put into the case and what sort of deficiencies (if any) were apparent.
 In a recent case, a father living in New Jersey hired our office to represent him in a CPS case involving his teenage son.
-The story is interesting and illustrates just how important communication and commitment to the service plan are in CPS cases.
+The story is exciting and illustrates how vital communication and commitment to the service plan are in CPS cases.

-Our client and his son's mother divorced from each other in 2013 and lived separately from that point forward.
-His ex-wife had primary conservatorship rights to his son which meant that the boy lived with his mom during the week and had weekend visitation with his father.
-Our client took advantage of the time that he had with his son but his ex-wife was experiencing difficulties with her mental health and with drug use.
+Our client and his son's mother divorced each other in 2013 and lived separately from that point forward.
+His ex-wife had primary conservatorship rights to his son, which meant that the boy lived with his mom during the week and had weekend visitation with his father.
+Our client took advantage of his time with his son, but his ex-wife was experiencing difficulties with her mental health and drug use.
 This is where Texas becomes involved in the lives of our former client and his son.

-Prior to his ex-wife checking herself into a mental health facility in Texas, she flies down to the Houston area with her son to stay with her sister and brother in law.
+Before his ex-wife checks herself into a Texas mental health facility, she flies down to the Houston area with her son to stay with her sister and brother-in-law.
 The mother checks herself into a therapy program and enrolls her son in school.
 One problem- our client had no idea any of this was happening.
-He found out about the situation from his former mother in law who was still living in New Jersey.
+He found out about the situation from his former mother-in-law, who was still living in New Jersey.

 Understandably furious, our client sought assistance from the judge in New Jersey who presided over their divorce case.
-While he was able to issue an Order to the mother mandating that she return the child to New Jersey, no additional action was taken on the part of our client.
-A CPS court in Texas notified our client of his son's pending legal action in Texas but he never responded or contacted CPS.
-CPS was working with the boy's uncle and aunt to name them managing conservators for the child.
+While he could issue an Order to the mother mandating that she return the child to New Jersey, no additional action was taken against our client.
+IN TEXAS, a CPS court notified our client of his son's pending legal action, but he never responded or contacted CPS.
+CPS worked with the boy's uncle and aunt to name them managing conservators for the child.

-The steps that we just went through in regard to CPS cases were followed by the court and our client never acknowledged the requests made for him to appear in Texas.
-His excuse, that he had no money to do so was understandable but difficult to make considered his income was solid.
-He ended up hiring us after the initial permanency hearing and prior to attending mediation with CPS and the other persons involved with his son's case.
+The court followed the steps that we just went through regarding CPS cases, and our client never acknowledged the requests made for him to appear in Texas.
+His excuse that he had no money to do so was understandable but challenging to make, considering his income was solid.
+He ended up hiring us after the initial permanency hearing and before attending mediation with CPS and the other persons involved with his son's case.

-By that time it was largely too little, too late.
+By that time, it was primarily too little, too late.
 Our client had failed to participate in any prior proceeding or service plan.
-His opinion was that if he couldn't have his son returned to him it did not matter what happened after that.
+His opinion was that if he couldn't have his son returned to him, it did not matter what happened after that.

-Being inflexible, unwilling to participate in the process and ignoring attempts to allow his participation had left a mark on his cause.
-At the final trial, we contacted him by phone so that he could present evidence but his failure to abide by the service plan was his demise.
-His parental rights were not terminated but the uncle and aunt were named the primary conservators of the child.
+Being inflexible, unwilling to participate in the process, and ignoring attempts to allow participation left a mark on his cause.
+At the final Trial, we contacted him by phone to present evidence, but his failure to abide by the service plan was his demise.
+His parental rights were not terminated, but the uncle and aunt were named the child's primary conservators.

 CPS case assistance needed?
 Contact the Law Office of Bryan Fagan, PLLC

-For help with CPS cases and any other type of family law issue please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-Our attorneys are available to meet with you six days week for a free of charge consultation.
-Answering your questions and helping you to problem solve in regard to your case are just a few of the services we offer in these meetings.
+For hPleaseot hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+Our help with CPS cases and any other type of family law issue attorneys can meet with you six days a week for a free-of-charge consultation.
+Answering your questions and helping you solve problems regarding your case are just a few of the services we offer in these meetings.